 2.2 Essential Tools and Equipment

-To achieve the best results when baking chicken breast, having the right tools is essential.
-First and foremost, a sturdy baking sheet or pan is key.
-Heavy-duty baking sheets or glass pans help maintain even heat distribution and prevent warping during cooking.
+To bake chicken breast good, you need the right tools.
+First, a sturdy baking sheet or pan is a must.
+Heavy-duty sheets or glass pans help spread heat evenly and don’t warp while cooking.

-Lastly, aluminum foil and parchment paper can be invaluable.
-Foil can be used to cover the chicken briefly during the cooking process to lock in moisture, while parchment paper can prevent sticking and make for easier cleanup.
+Also, aluminum foil and parchment paper can help a lot.
+Foil can cover chicken for a bit to lock in moisture, parchment paper prevent sticking and makes clean up faster.

 Section 3: Detailed Chicken Breast Oven Recipes